-Self-assessment summary: Which of the following components of impact analysis has your bank completed, in order to identify the areas in which your bank has its most significant (potential) ve and negative impacts? your bank nas s its most significant ( octential) Sc cope: □ In progress □ No Po ortfolio composition: ⊠ Yes ☐ In progress □ No Co ontext: ⊠ Yes ☐ In progress □ No Pe erformance measurement: □ Yes □ No n most significant impact area s have you ide entified for your bank, as a result of econo Climate change mitigation, climate change adaptation, resource efficiency & circular economy, biodiversity, financial health & inclusion, human rights, gender equality, decent employment, water, pollution, other: Housing, food, culture and heritage, mobility How recent is the data used for and disclosed in the impact analysis? ☐ Up to 6 months prior to publication Up to 12 months prior to publication Up to 18 months prior to public cation $\boxtimes$ Open text field to describe potential challenges, aspects not covered by the above etc.: (optional)
+Self-assessment summary: Which of the following components of impact analysis has your bank completed, in order to identify the areas in which your bank has its most significant (potential) positive and negative impacts?
+7 Sc ope: ⊠ Yes ☐ In progress □ No Po ortfolio composition: ⊠ Yes ☐ In progress □ No Co ontext: ⊠ Yes ☐ In progress □ No Pe rformance measurement: □ Yes □ No the im n most significant impact area pact analysis? - - Climate change mitigation, climate change adaptation, resource efficiency & circular economy, biodiversity, financial health & inclusion, human rights, gender equality, decent employment, water, pollution, other: please specify How recent is the data used for and disclosed in the impact analysis? ☐ Up to 6 months prior to publication Up to 12 months prior to publication ☐ Up to 18 months prior to publication Open text field to describe potential challenges, aspects not covered by the above etc.: (optional)

-&lt;sup>7 You can respond "Yes" to a question if you have completed one of the described steps, e.g. the initial impact analysis has been carried out, a pilot has been conducted.
+7 You can respond "Yes" to a question if you have completed one of the described steps, e.g. the initial impact analysis has been carried out, a pilot has been conducted.